The ES2: True solid-state high-performance digital lidar

 The ES2 is designed for automotive and industrial applications and will be initially available to select partners capable of bringing the product to market at scale.
 Over time, we will make the ES2 available for general purpose as we have done with our other products.

 We started Ouster in 2015 because we were convinced that the future of lidar is digital.
-We believe that today more than ever, and the ES2 is proof of how digital lidar will enable automation to seamlessly blend into our everyday lives.
+We believe that today more than ever, and the ES2 is proof of how digital lidar will become ubiquitous and present on every moving object, enabling automation to seamlessly blend into our everyday lives.
 The ES2 is one large step towards realizing our founding vision, and we’re looking forward to a promising future for Ouster and our customers.